microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Information Protection Utility' on Microsoft [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).

-### Azure Information Protection module (optional) <a name="aip-module"></a>
+### Purview Information Protection module (optional) <a name="aip-module"></a>

-The Azure Information Protection module is installed with the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-Please ensure to have the latest version of the Azure Information Protection module installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).
+The Purview Information Protection module is installed with [Purview Information Protection](https://docs.microsoft.com/en-us/azure/information-protection/what-is-information-protection#aip-unified-labeling-client) (aka [Azure Information Protection client](https://docs.microsoft.com/en-us/azure/information-protection/what-is-information-protection#aip-unified-labeling-client)).
+Please ensure to have the latest version of Purview Information Protection module installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).

 > **Note**
 >
-> The Azure Information Protection module does not support PowerShell 7.x.
-Therefore, unexpected errors may occur because the Azure Information Protection module is executed in compatibility mode in PowerShell 7.x.
+> Purview Information Protection module does not support PowerShell 7.x.
+Therefore, unexpected errors may occur because the Purview Information Protection module is executed in compatibility mode in PowerShell 7.x.

 # Installation <a name="installation"></a>